 The PPO Pricing Model

-Your insurer negotiates a "discount" off whatever price a hospital sets.
-That original chargemaster price is often 400–500% of what Medicare pays.
-Even after the discount, you're paying far more than necessary — with no visibility into why.
+Your insurer negotiates a "discount" off whatever price a hospital sets for a medical service.
+That chargemaster price is often 400–500% of the Medicare reimbursement rate.
+Even after the discount, the employer pays far more than necessary — with no visibility into what's driving the costs of healthcare.

 The RBP Pricing Model

-Providers are reimbursed based on a fair multiple of Medicare reimbursement rates — typically 130–150% depending on the service type.
-The benchmark is transparent, consistent, and verified.
-Providers get paid fairly — and employers pay significantly less.
+Providers are reimbursed based on a fair multiple of the Medicare reimbursement rate — typically 130–150% depending on the medical service type.
+The reference price is transparent, consistent, and verified.
+Providers get paid fairly.
+Employees are protected from balance billed situations.
+And the employer pays significantly less — making RBP one of the most effective benefits of reference based pricing available today.

 Real-World Example: Knee Replacement (Trustmark Data)